 Sprinkler System Coverage: The entire building is sprinkler protected.

-Stand Pipe: There are standpipe outlets located in each stairway.
+There is automatic dry system located in the parking garage on the cellar level Stand Pipe: Yes.
+There are standpipe outlets located in each stairway.
 Hoses are located in the first floor lobby cabinet marked Fire Department use only.
-There is one Fire Department siamese connection which supplies both the automatic sprinkler system and the standpipe system.

-Fire Alarm: Smoke detectors are located in elevator lobbies, all corridors, mechanical rooms, and all suites and bedrooms.
-Smoke detectors in air handling ducts activate air handler shutdown.
+There is two Fire Department siamese connections, which supplies both the automatic sprinkler system and the standpipe system.
+Fire Alarm: Yes.
+Smoke detectors are located in elevator lobbies, all corridors, and mechanical rooms and are connected to the fire alarm.
 Manual pull stations are located near each exit and the entrances to exit stairs on each floor.
-The Fire Alarm System does not transmit a signal directly to the Fire Department.
-A signal is transmitted to the Public Safety base, who immediately call 911 or the FDNY dispatcher.

-Public Address System: Yes.
-Emergency Public Address system located throughout the building.
+The local combination smoke/carbon monoxide detectors in the individual suites are not connected to the fire alarm system.
+These local alarms, when activated, require the occupants to call Public Safety at 990-5252.
+The Fire Alarm System transmits a signal directly to the Fire Department via a central station connection.
+Public Address System: Emergency Public Address system located throughout the building.